 A Timeline of School Shootings Since Columbine

 Though it wasn’t the first instance of violence inside an American school, the Columbine High School shooting has proven to be a watershed moment.
 In just the four years that followed the 1999 massacre, more than two dozen others were killed and even more were injured.
-And the ensuing decades have brought even more violence in schools.1
+And the ensuing decades have brought even more violence in schools.

-Pro Tip: Bullying has been proved to be the root cause of many school shootings.
+Pro Tip: Bullying has been proven to be the root cause of many school shootings.
 Is your child being bullied?
 Stay in the know with an Aura family plan.
 Most people don’t know, but Aura protects more than just people’s identities.

 How Many School Shootings Have Happened Since Columbine?